No. 17 Mich St beats W Kentucky 48-31, best start since 2015

 EAST LANSING, Mich.
+(AP) — Michigan State’s Jayden Reed planted his right foot in the turf and juked to his left, cut back across the field and sprinted up the sideline untouched for an 88-yard touchdown off a punt return to score on special teams for the third straight week.

-(AP) — Kenneth Walker and Jayden Reed combined to score five touchdowns in the first half to help No. 17 Michigan State build a 26-point lead and the Spartans went on to beat Western Kentucky 48-31 on Saturday night.
+Reed also had a touchdown reception in the first half, giving him multiple scores for the fourth straight week, to help the 17th-ranked Spartans build a 26-point lead and they went on to beat Western Kentucky 48-31 on Saturday night.

 The Spartans (5-0) have won their first five games for the first time since starting 8-0 in 2015, when they ended up earning a spot in the College Football Playoff.

-The Hilltoppers (1-3) moved the ball through the air effectively, but settled for three field goals in the first half and struggled to stop Michigan State until the second half when it was too late.
+The Hilltoppers (1-3) moved the ball through the air effectively, but settled for three field goals in the first half and struggled to slow down Michigan State until the second half when it was too late.

+“They made a lot of explosive plays and we didn’t,” coach Tyson Helton said.
+“Defensively we couldn’t stop them in the first half and we held them to six points in the second half.”

-Reed returned a punt 88 yards for a touchdown and had 46-yard reception for another score in the first quarter, helping the Spartans take a 21-10 lead.
+Reed returned the punt for a touchdown after the opening possession and had 46-yard reception for another score in the first quarter, helping the Spartans take a 21-10 lead.
 Walker ran for his second and third scores in the second quarter, putting Michigan State ahead 42-16.

-He finished with 126 yards rushing, a week after being held to 61 yards in an overtime win over Nebraska.
+“In the first half they were able to do whatever they wanted to do,” Helton said.

 Payton Thorne was 20 of 30 for a career-high 327 yards yards and a touchdown for the Spartans.
+Nailor had career highs with eight catches and 128 yard receiving.

 Bailey Zappe, who was 46 of 64 for a career-high 488 yards, threw two touchdown passes early in the fourth quarter to pull Western Kentucky within two touchdowns.